ahmadajmi/markdown-arabic/README.md

 Make sure that [node.js] and [npm] are installed.

-After that run
+After that run:

 ```
 npm install
 ```

-to install the dependencies from the package.json file
+to install the dependencies from the `package.json` file

-Then run
+Then run:

 ```
 npm start